OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 `abstract AbstractMesh{Tmsh}`.

-The purpoose of an `AbstractMesh` is to hold all the mesh related data that the solver will need.
+The purpose of an `AbstractMesh` is to hold all the mesh related data that the solver will need.
 It also serves to establish an interface between the solver and whatever mesh software is used.
 By storing all data in the fields of the `AbstractMesh` object, the details of how the mesh software stores and allows retrieval of data are not needed by the solver.
-This should make it easy to accomodate different mesh softwares without making any changes to the solver.
+This should make it easy to accommodate different mesh software without making any changes to the solver.

-The static parameter `Tmsh` is used to enable differentiation with respect to the mesh varaible in the future.
+The static parameter `Tmsh` is used to enable differentiation with respect to the mesh variable in the future.

 ###Required Fields
 ```